benbalter/meeting-matrix/README.md

 ## Running

-SSH into the device and run `python meeting_matrix.py`.
+The script should run automatically via Docker Compose as a service once the Raspberri Pi boots up.
+To authenticate or test locally run `python meeting_matrix.py`.

 ## Status